Sonar-LaunchPad/Unstoppable-Wallet-Website/src/faq/en/about/what-can-be-done-with-unstoppable-wallet.md

-# What can be done with Unstoppable Wallet?
+# What can be done with StarBase Wallet?

 - Send and receive cryptocurrency anywhere, at anytime.
 - Swap one cryptocurrency to another without limits.